luc-vocab/gc/gc2_specs/REVIEW.md

 -----------------
  * Ask if we can pay extra for rush service.
  * Make sure they can do the tented vias under the photon.
+ * Ask them to source R1 as they don't have that part.
  * Ask them to check whether there is a short between GND and 3V3 after assembly, and notify us if there is one.

 Changes to the board